 Big Data Collection and Usage

-Project Freight intends to build their platform to collect, manage and utilize our big data.
-Project Freight wishes to translate our data into ready-to-take action insights.
-We envision improving our productivity and lower operational cost with data-supported decisions.
-Collection will include but not limited to; the routes our drivers use, data on the actual shipmentt’s environment through the entirety of its lifespan, mechanical breakdowns and documentation of the last 53’ of every shipping and receiving location visited by our drivers.
-Project Freight We hope to assist our drivers with fewer delays, less down time and better fuel efficiency.
-We will be using our data to attract ad revenue to our Project Freightplatform including listing services along drivers’ route within the maps supplied by our platform.
+Project Freight intends to build a big data platform to collect, manage, and utilize the valuable data that we collect as a result of our operations.
+Project Freight‘s platform will translate this data into actionable insights using Advanced Analytic techniques.
+We envision improving our productivity and lowerering our operating costs based on a data-driven decision making approach.

+Data collection will include but is not limited to: the routes our drivers use; actual shipment environments over time; mechanical breakdowns; documentation of the final 53 feet of every shipping and receiving location visited by our drivers.
+Project Freight hopes to assist drivers with fewer delays, less down time, and better fuel efficiency.
+We will use our data to attract ad revenue to Project Freight’s platform, including advertising services alongside drivers’ routes.

-Also, we Project Freight have identified the Department of Transportation as a potential strategic partner with generating big data in the trucking industry.
-The Project Freight Team will petition the Department of Transportation to utilize their already existing data and request the ability to tap into the DOT’s network.
-This relationship will take time but in the Summer 2016, the Federal Highway Administration (FHWA) launched an Integrated Transportation Data Analysis Platform.
+Project Freight has also identified the Department of Transportation as a potential strategic partner, especially with respect to analyzing big data in the trucking industry.
+The Project Freight Team will petition the Department of Transportation to utilize their existing data and request for the ability to tap into the DOT’s network.
+In the Summer 2016, the Federal Highway Administration (FHWA) launched an Integrated Transportation Data Analysis Platform.
 It combines project-level data on financial investments with annual data from the Highway Performance Monitoring System reported by States, annual data on the National Bridge Inventory and information reported by State highway agencies, and traffic flow data.

 This new platform has enabled FHWA to perform integrated analysis with greater flexibility and efficiency.
-It offers not only timely analysis of the results of program implementations and impacts by translating data into information, but also the evidence needed to decipher how certain conditions (for example, roadway surface, traffic, weather) impact one another.
+It offers not only timely analysis of the results of program implementations and impacts by translating data into information, but also the evidence needed to decipher how certain conditions (e.g., roadway surface conditions, traffic, weather, etc.) impact one another.
 The system is currently available for use only by FHWA; as it is further enhanced, the agency plans to make it available to the public.
-Project Freight
+Project Freight is targeting this system as another potential contributor to its overall database of domestic truck driving information.

 Customer Training, Involvement and Feedback

-Project Freight Staff will develop a straight forward training on how best to utilize our software and additional Project Freightonline customer service training for the shippers and truck drivers.
-Project FreightOur program will include a Best Practices in Shipping Training.
-In the training, the shipper will receive 20 years of shipping experience from Stratton and his shipping staff and the know how to utilize Project Freight’s shipper software.
-Once the shippers have completed the Best Practices in Shipping Training their profile will include a badge indicting the completion.
-The drivers will also have online tutorialsProject Freight to watch and receive points into their rating system.
+Project Freight will develop a portfolio of straight forward customer training programs tailored to both shippers and truck drivers, as well as additional training programs tailored to Project Freight’s online customer service representatives.
+Project Freight’s program will include a Best Practices in Shipping training for the shipper, which will be informed by 20 years of shipping experience from Woody Stratton and his staff, and guidance and tips for making the most of Project Freight’s shipper software.
+Once the shippers have completed the Best Practices in Shipping training, their profile will be updated to include a badge indicting course completion.
+Drivers will also have access to a library of online tutorials which, when satisfactorily completed, will earn them points that contribute directly to their Project Freight ratings.